 - it is not unusual to see cases where owners have either over or underinsured their caravan;

-- it is worth making sure that your maximum cover levels are not unrealistically high (or low!) even if you need to ask for assistance in reaching an accurate estimate;
+- it is worth making sure that your maximum cover levels are not unrealistically high (or too low) even if you need to ask for assistance in reaching an accurate estimate – please feel free to ‘phone us;

-- however, we would advise against over-reacting here and simply reducing reasonable cover levels simply to try and save relatively modest sums on your caravan insurance – you might regret it if something went wrong and you needed to make a claim;
+- however, we would advise against over-reacting here and simply reducing reasonable cover levels simply to try and save relatively modest sums on your caravan insurance – you might regret it if something went wrong and you needed to make an insurance claim;

 Do something about high-risk components associated with your caravan and its cover

-- at its heart, caravan insurance and the price you pay for it is closely related to the policy provider’s perceptions of the risks they are taking;
+- at its heart, insurance for caravans and the price you pay for it is closely related to the policy provider’s perceptions of the risks they are taking;

 - an example of this might be if you unhitch and a park your caravan on the public road outside your property;